 One of the hippest spots in town, The Roadhouse sidesteps more obvious breakfast and brunch fare.
-Its dishes include mushroom omelette with rosemary and Taleggio with a side of Polish smoked sausage, and Spanish-style pork hock and chorizo stew with white beans and a soft-poached egg.
+Its dishes include mushrooms with a rocket and parmesan salad, and toastie packed with cheddar, pickles and kale.
 Come sundown, this is also an outstanding dinner venue and a great place to grab a killer cocktail or whisky.

 St Elmo Dining Room & Bar

 Serving up Spanish tapas and shared plates, St Elmo Dining Room & Bar is a great option for a group meal.
 Located in the heart of Byron, it has a European vibe with a long wooden bar up front that’s perfect for a pre-dinner cocktail.
-Flagship dishes include roast duck breast with kale, Jerusalem artichoke and an almond and honey salsa, and the deliciously smoky black rice with king prawns, cuttlefish, chilli, lemon, garlic and parsley.
-For dessert, try the warm white chocolate pudding with dulce de leche.
+Flagship dishes include heirloom carrots with peanut salsa, patatas bravas and ceviche with a cucumber, coriander and citrus dressing.
+For dessert, try the warm dark chocolate pudding with poached cherries.

 The Bolt Hole

 The Bolt Hole superbly marries old-school, Prohibition-style hipster charm with bartenders of the calibre you’d expect to find in New York or Melbourne.
 There are genuinely unique cocktail creations like the Rye ’n’ Gosling (rye whiskey with a splash of freshly squeezed apple juice), along with classics such as the Old Fashioned.

 Balcony Bar & Oyster Co.